ssundeyt/Password-Manager/README.md

 I am an economy student and this is my hobby so it may take some time to finalize this project. i ask your patient if youre serious about using this app.

 this is my biggest project so far and intend to share the entire source code in the future!

+furthermore, i cant keep doing everything inside the main.cpp (or passwordmanager.cpp as for now) in the future. please do adequate pull requests if needed